Read and Write SELinux Rules

-This interface allows you to perform basic reading and regular writing operations on the system’s Selinux rules, enabling you to set or bypass some system restrictions.
-Related interfaces may affect system functionality, so please use them with caution.
-You need to have an understanding of Selinux yourself.
+This interface allows you to perform basic reading and standard writing operations on the system’s SELinux policies, enabling you to set or bypass certain system restrictions.
+These related interfaces may affect system functionality—please use them with caution.
+You should have a solid understanding of SELinux before using them.

 selinux = d.stub("SelinuxPolicy")

-Use the following interface call to get whether Selinux rules have been enabled.
+Use the following interface call to check whether SELinux is enabled.

 selinux.enabled()